 Bead Types Sized in Millimeters

-There was a time when it was believed the United States standard measurements would all move to the metric system.
-That never happened, but almost all beads, except for seed beads which use aught sizes, are measured on a metric scale in millimeters.
-That can make it especially difficult to order beads online or shop for them in stores when you are planning to pair up the new beads with beads you already have at home.
+Almost all beads are measured on a metric scale in millimeters.
+One exception is seed beads, which use aught sizes.
+The millimeter sizing can make it especially difficult to order beads online or shop for them in stores.
+It can be tricky if you are planning to pair up new beads with beads you already have at home.

-Beads that are measured in millimeters include gemstone, crystal, glass, metal, wood, bone and horn.
+Beads that are measured in millimeters include gemstone, crystal, glass, metal, wood, bone and horn varieties.
 In most cases, the measurement scale is applied to the actual bead while the strand itself may be sold in inches.
-Once you have determined the size bead you need, you may want to refer to this beads per inch and beads per strand chart to help you determine how many strands you need for a project or estimate the cost per bead.Continue to 2 of 4 below.
+Once you have determined the size bead you need, you may want to refer to a bead per inch and beads per strand chart to help you determine how many strands you need for a project or estimate the cost per bead.Continue to 2 of 4 below.

 02 of 04

 Comparing Beads to Common Items to Gauge Size

 Short of having a ruler with you at all times, one of the best ways to understand relative bead size is to compare the bead to common objects.
 Coins are useful everyday objects that work for comparisons.
 They are easy to find and often found in a purse or pocket.

 One penny is 1.52 millimeters thick.
 This gives you a point of reference for bead size.
 If you stack two pennies together, you can estimate how big a 3 mm sized bead is or use a stack of four to estimate the size of a 6 mm bead.
 If you are out of pennies, nickels are another good reference.
 Nickels, at 1.95 mm thick, are just shy of 2 mm.
 If you are looking at larger beads or pendants, knowing that the diameter of a penny is 19.05 mm can be helpful.
 The diameter of a nickel is slightly larger at 21.21 mm.